“The music that we are hearing is actually 8 seconds old”

 Such a circuit is called an “oscillator”.

-That circuit blinks an LED about 1 time per second.
+The circuit above blinks an LED about 1 time per second.

 Or 1 Hz.

 But by reducing the value of the capacitor in the circuit, it can easily give out a few thousand hertz.
-Replace the LED with a mini-speaker, and you should hear the sound.
+Replace the LED with a mini-speaker or buzzer, and you should hear the sound.